Oliverpt-1/Oliver-Tipton-Portfolio/README.md

 My name is Oliver Tipton and I am a senior studying Computer Science at Davidson College.
 Over the past three years, I have studied Computer Science and programming fundamentals such as Object-Oriented Programming, Data Structures, Algorithms, and more.
 I have independently developed blockchain projects, as well as worked with other Davidson students on in-class assignments and independent project ideas.
 In addition to my course load, I have competed at the Division 1 level in wrestling.
 This experience has allowed me to continue to grow in discipline and perservence.
 Some of my other interests include guitar, singing, and rubik's cubing.

-`Portfolio`

-This portfolio can be broken up into two main sections: Blockchain portfolio and Spear.

   `Blockchain Dev`:

-  This contains two projects which I have built in Solidity.
+  This section of the portfolio contains two projects which I have built in Solidity.
 The first is the DAO, which we will be implementing as a core part of the Davidson Blockchain Club this coming spring.
 The other, is a mock staking protocol which I built as a proof-of-concept.

   `Spear `: